 - Even if ancient peoples were able to excavate and reassemble fossilized bones that they undoubtedly saw weathering out of the cliffs, they did not have the expertise in comparative anatomy, the experience of thousands of scientists, and tens of thousands of publications that we have today.
 Early attempts by western paleontologists were laughable.
 It has taken a couple of centuries of accumulated experience and even computer analysis for us to get the accurate models we have today.
-Yet some of their depictions are strikingly close to what we now know!
+Yet some of the ancient depictions are strikingly close to what we now know!

-- Many of the depictions contain fine details not preserved in the fossils, musculature, cartilage (like ears and nose), skin details, and dermal frills.
+- Many of the depictions contain fine details not preserved in the fossils: musculature, cartilage (like ears and nose), skin details, and dermal frills.
 Some of these fine details have been confirmed recently by preserved dinosaur skin fragments.

-- But probably the strongest argument against the idea of peoples like the Native Americans digging up and assembling fossilized bones is their dread of touching or even discussing the remains of living things.
+- But probably the strongest argument against the idea of ancient peoples like the Native Americans digging up and assembling fossilized bones is their dread of touching or even discussing the remains of living things.
 Pervasive throughout Indian tribes (not just in North America) is the fear of disrespecting the places where the spirits of the dead are.
 Mayor recognized this fact, even while illogically trying to argue that native peoples were skilled paleontologists!
 (See Mayor, Adrienne, Fossil Legends of the First Americans, 2005, p.
 131.)